Stairlift removal guide: Sell, Buyback or Recycle?

 Curved stairlifts are fitted to suit the curves of your staircase exactly using modular tracking, with various bend options including 90-degree and 180-degree angles.

-This means it can be a lot harder to sell your stairlift as it has been designed to fit your specific staircase.
+If your stairlift was made to measure, it can be a lot harder to sell as it has been designed to fit your specific staircase.

 What are your stairlift removal options?